MicrosoftDocs/quantum-docs-pr/articles/machines/qc-trace-simulator/depth-counter.md

 every operation invoked in a quantum program.
 All operations from
 <xref:microsoft.quantum.primitive> are expressed in terms of single qubit rotations,
 T gates, single qubit Clifford gates, CNOT gates and measurements of multi-qubit Pauli observables.
-Users can set the depth for each of the primitive operations.
+Users can set the depth for each of the primitive operations via the `gateTimes` field of <xref:microsoft.quantum.simulation.simulators.qctracesimulators.qctracesimulatorconfiguration>.

 By default, all operations have depth 0 except the T gate which has depth 1.
 This means that by default, only the T depth of operations is computed (which is often desirable).
 Collected statistics